camunda/camunda-docs-manual/content/installation/full/jboss/manual.md

 If you have defined a specific prefix for the entities of your database, then you will have to manually adjust the `create` scripts accordingly so that the tables are created with the prefix.
 {{< /note >}}

+{{< note title="Using CockroachDB" class="warning" >}}
+If you use CockroachDB, make sure to create the tables manually.
+If you leave the engine to create the tables on startup, it may lead to a WildFly deployment timeout, as table creation on CockroachDB takes longer than other Camunda-supported databases.
+{{< /note >}}

 ## Create a Datasource